mp-pinheiro/gnomebot/README.md

 ⣿⣿⣿⣿⣿⣿⡟⠄⠄⠁⠄⠻⠇⠄⠐⠄⠄⠈⠙⢻
 ⣿⣿⣿⣿⣿⣿⡇⡀⠄⠂⠁⢀⠐⠄⣥⡀⠁⢀⠄⣿
 ```
-each time a message contains the word 'gnome.'
+each time a message contains 'gnome'

 ### Voice Channels
-By typing `!woo`, gnomebot will deliver you and your friends a lovely "woo!" if you are in a voice channel
+Type `hello me ol chum` and gnomebot will join your voice channel and deliver a delightful "woo!"